buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 In this manual, you will find instructions for creating your characters, for interacting with the game world, for fighting, for using magic, and for facing the challenges you will encounter along your journey.

 But before beginning your adventures, you must participate in Session Zero, a crucial moment to lay the foundations of your experience.
-During Session Zero, you will establish the rules and game options, define the group's expectations, create your characters, and give life to their stories.
+During Session Zero, you will establish the rules and game options, define the group' \*\*s expectations, create your characters, and give life to their stories.

 In OBSS, your imagination is the only limit.
-Don't be afraid to experiment, to test your ideas, and to build characters that are unique and unforgettable.
+Don' \*\*t be afraid to experiment, to test your ideas, and to build characters that are unique and unforgettable.
 You are free to shape your destiny and leave your mark in this world, one dice roll at a time.

 Actions are measured in terms of Actions, and success is based on dice rolls, your proficiency, Feats, and your tactical choices.

 Remember: checks can be avoided with intelligence and strategy.
 Exploration, the ability to solve puzzles, and imagination are crucial components of this game.
-Don't always look for the solution on the character sheet, use your ingenuity!
+Don' \*\*t always look for the solution on the character sheet, use your ingenuity!

-Now that you are ready, it's time to embrace your destiny and write your legend.
+Now that you are ready, it' \*\*s time to embrace your destiny and write your legend.
 Be brave, be creative, and be ready for anything.
 Let your adventure begin!

 Andres Zanzani

-> D | D has in its origins misogynistic and racist traits that over time have been removed thanks to the many people of all kinds and types who have played it.
+> D&D has in its origins misogynistic and racist traits that over time have been removed thanks to the many people of all kinds and types who have played it.
 OBSS wants to continue in the path of an inclusive and free game.
 Each group is free to approach controversial topics as they see fit, but always with respect for every player and sensitivity.
-Don't let OBSS be a cause for quarrel but for unity and fraternal spirit, a game that unites and never divides.
+Don' \*\*t let OBSS be a cause for quarrel but for unity and fraternal spirit, a game that unites and never divides.
 (Andres Zanzani)

 ---